 - Fear of failure – With knowledge comes confidence and confidence removes fear of failure.
 So succeeding starts with knowledge and ends with action.
 This guide provides that knowledge and takes away the fear of failure.

-There are plenty of businesses that can be started with minimal capital.
+- Lack of capital – There are plenty of businesses that can be started with minimal capital.
 “Money equity” can be replaced by “sweat equity”.

 The three biggest causes of business failure are:

-• READY, AIM, READY, AIM, READY, AIM.
+- READY, AIM, READY, AIM, READY, AIM.
 This guide pushes you through the key decisions so you can pull the trigger, and be confident about the decisions you keep putting off.
 Preparation breeds confidence and confidence will lead you to your successful business startup.

-• FIRE, READY, AIM.
+- FIRE, READY, AIM.
 This guide will make sure you go through the necessary steps so you don’t make wrong decisions.
 By the time you are ready to “fire”, you will know how to start your business.

-• FIRE, FIRE, FIRE.
+- FIRE, FIRE, FIRE.
 Some people just have a lot of business ideas and start one project after the other but never get anywhere with any of them.
 This is because they “fall in love” too quickly and then, just as quickly, “fall out of love” with their ideas.
 This guide will give you a structure to establish which idea is the “right one”, the one to which you can commit, the one business you will start.